Workforce Development Solutions

 Motivates learners to build their reading and writing skills by having them work in teams, asking them to make decisions about what to learn next and rewarding communications during problem solving.
 The software provides learners with over 350 high interest life skills readings at grade levels 1-8 that provide useful information in the context of building reading skills.
 Over 1,500 learning activities covering all six elements of literacy: phonemic awareness, decoding, vocabulary development, fluency, comprehension and writing ensure true literacy mastery.

 Interactive GED Vocabulary

 Helps employees master thousands of high use words through engaging learning activities (we won’t call them games, but, they are.)
 Learners choose the activities that work for them: definition-based, spelling-based, sound-based, etc. They then use the same words in writing to activate them.
-If your organization needs job-specific vocabulary development, please click here to contact Flink Learning.
+If your organization needs job-specific vocabulary development, please click here to contact The Famnily Learning Company.